Prospective Members

 In our lab, we look at autonomy through two complementary points of view:

-Currently, we are thinking a lot about how these questions can apply to learning-enabled autonomy — how can we check the safety of deep-learning-based controllers, and how can we train safer controllers — but we are also interested in exploring these questions more broadly.
+Currently, we are thinking a lot about how these questions can apply to large–scale and learning-enabled autonomy — how can we check the safety of deep-learning-based decision makers, how can we train safer controllers, how can we generate test cases, and how can we utilize foundation models in decision-making — but we are also interested in exploring these questions more broadly.

 If you are interested in joining us, either as a student or postdoc at MIT, we’d love to hear from you!
 To help us find a fit between your interests and our work in REALM, please follow the instructions below.